Shalford, Surrey

-Shalford is a village and civil parish in Surrey, England on the A281 Horsham road immediately south of Guildford.
+Shalford is a village and civil parish in the Guildford district, in Surrey, England on the A281 Horsham road immediately south of Guildford.
 It has a railway station which is between Guildford and Dorking on the Reading to Gatwick Airport line.
+In 2011 the parish had a population of 4,142.

 It has one named locality, occupying the west of the area, Peasmarsh.

 Shalford's village sign was designed by Christopher Webb and W H Randall Blacking in 1922, as part of a competition run by the Daily Mail.
 It shows Saint Christopher carrying the Christ Child over a shallow ford.

 History

 Shalford appears in the Domesday Book of 1086 as Scaldefor.
 It was held by Robert de Wateville from Richard Fitz Gilbert.
 Its Domesday assets were: 4 hides; 1 church, 3 mills worth 16s, 11½ ploughs, 4 acre of meadow, wood worth 20 hogs.
 It rendered £20.